Central limit theorems for interacting innovation processes, related statistical tools and general results: Model and first-order convergence results

-\item for each $j\neq h$, if the color of the ball extracted from urn $j$ is ``new'' (i.e., it appears for the first time in the system), then into urn $h$ we add $\widehat{\rho}_{j,h}\geq 0$ balls of the same color as the one extracted from urn $j$ plus $\nu_{j,h}\geq 0$ balls of distinct ``new'' colors (i.e. not already present in the system);
+\item for each $j\neq h$, if the color $C_{t,j}$ of the ball extracted from urn $j$ is ``new'' (i.e., it appears for the first time in the system), then into urn $h$ we add $\widehat{\rho}_{j,h}\geq 0$ balls of the same color as the one extracted from urn $j$ plus $\nu_{j,h}\geq 0$ balls of distinct ``new'' colors (i.e. not already present in the system);

-\item for each $j\neq h$, if the color of the ball extracted from urn $j$ is ``old'' (i.e., it has been already extracted in the system), then into urn $h$ we add $\rho_{j,h}\geq 0$ balls of the same color as the one extracted from urn $j$. \end{itemize} The terms ``new'' and ``old'' refer to the entire system, that is a ``new'' color is a color that has never been extracted from an urn of the system.
-On the contrary, an ``old'' color is a color that has already been extracted from at least one urn of the system.
-We assume that the {\em ``new'' colors added to a certain urn are always different from those added to the other urns (at the same time-step or in the past)}.
-By means of this fact, together with the assumption that initially the colors in the urns are different from each other, we cannot have the same new color extracted simultaneously from different urns.
-In other words, {\em we cannot have the same novelty observed simultaneously in different processes of the system}.
-Therefore, for each observed new color (novelty) $c$, there exists a unique urn (process), say $j^*(c)$, in the system that produced it.
-However, in a time-step following its first extraction, color $c$ could be also extracted from another urn $h\neq j^*(c)$, as a consequence of the interaction among the urns (processes).
-Indeed, the ``contamination'' of the color-set of the urn $h$ with the colors present in the other urns is possible by means of the interaction terms $\widehat{\rho}_{j,h}$ and/or $\rho_{j,h}$ in the above model dynamics.
+\item for each $j\neq h$, if the color $C_{t,j}$ of the ball extracted from urn $j$ is ``old'' (i.e., it has been already extracted in the system), then into urn $h$ we add $\rho_{j,h}\geq 0$ balls of the same color as the one extracted from urn $j$. \end{itemize} The terms ``new'' and ``old'' refer to the entire system.
+We assume that the ``new'' colors added to a given urn are always different from those added to the other urns (at the same time-step or in the past).
+Together with the initial condition, this implies that the same novelty cannot be observed simultaneously in different urns.
+Hence, for each observed novelty $c$, there exists a unique urn, denoted $j^*(c)$, that produced it.
+After its first extraction, $c$ may subsequently appear in other urns due to interactions among urns.
 Furthermore, as in the standard Poisson-Dirichlet model, we assume the {\em balance condition}

 so that, at each time-step, each urn $j$ contributes to increase the number of balls inside urn $h$ by $\rho_{j,h}\geq 0$, with $\rho_{h,h}>0$.
 Moreover, letting $\rho_h=\sum_{j=1}^N \rho_{j,h}$ and setting (without loss of generality)